develprr/metamatic-framework/README.md

 ### Version 1.7.0 Use initState function to initialize states

-Metamatic version 1.7.0 introduces **initState** function that is enables your app to robustly remember all its states even if the browser page is reloaded / refreshed!
+Metamatic version 1.7.0 introduces **initState** function that enables your app to robustly remember all its states even if the browser page is reloaded / refreshed!
-Set initial values safely to Metamatic states using *initState* function that only sets those values to a state that don't exist there previously.
+Set initial values safely to Metamatic states using *initState* function that only sets those value that don't exist there previously in the state.
 This is useful because using initState function protects values from being overwritten when the browser is refreshed: a page reload causes all initState calls to be re-executed.
-Luckily, those initState calls won't touch any existing values at all and the app will maintain exactly the same state it had before the page reload occurred!
+Luckily, *initState* won't touch any existing values at all and so the app will maintain exactly the same state it had before the page reload occurred!

 ### Version 1.6.9: calling updateState to a non-defined state now possible